 John Vinicombe – following the death of Sarah Jones in 1878, the property was put up for auction on 27th February 1878.
 It was described as ‘All that substantially built dwelling house with good walled garden in the rear, eligibly situated in the High Street of Thornbury, now in the occupation of Mr John Vinicombe.
 The house contains two front sitting-rooms, kitchen, pantry, four bedrooms, underground cellar, workshops and other offices‘.

-John was born in Olveston about 1840, the son of William Vinicombe, an agricultural labourer and his wife, Eleanor.
-John and Emily Jones married in Thornbury in 1867.
+John was born in Olveston.
+He was baptised there on 1st September 1839, the son of Edward Vinicombe, an agricultural labourer and his wife, Sarah (nee White).
+The 1851 census shows that John was one of five children and that his mother was a bonnet maker.
+John Vinicombe and Emily Jones married in Olveston on 26th September 1867.
+The marriage was registered in Thornbury District in 1867.
 In 1871 they were living in Haw Lane, Olveston.
-They then had two children: Sarah Ann aged 2 and William Edward aged 1.
+At that time they had two children: Sarah Ann aged 2 and William Edward aged 1.

 Caroline Parfitt – the 1885 Rate Book shows Caroline as owner and occupier of the house.
 Caroline also owned the Post Office at 28 High Street.
 The 1887 and 1890 Rate Books show she still owned both properties, but she was renting 54 High Street to William Williams.